Localization and splitting of a quantum droplet with a potential defect: Droplet dynamics

 \subsection{Participating single-particle eigenstates}

 Having described the emergent many-body evolution of the droplet within the eGPE framework a natural question that may arise is how it can be decomposed into the underlying single-particle eigenstates of the overall external potential.
-This will allow us to i) identify the competition of the underlying microscopic mechanisms, and ii) exemplify the many-body character of the observed dynamics.
+This will allow us to i) identify the competition of the underlying microscopic mechanisms, and ii) exemplify selective excitation processes.

-To achieve this, we employ the orthonormal eigenstates of the single particle Hamiltonian, $\varphi_n(x)$, see also Sec.~\ref{sec:theory} and Fig.~\ref{fig:SP_potential}.
+To achieve this, we employ the orthonormal eigenstates ($\varphi_n(x)$) of the single particle Hamiltonian, see also Sec.~\ref{sec:theory} and Fig.~\ref{fig:SP_potential}.
 They serve as a basis to expand the many-body wave function, $\psi(x,t)$, obtained within the eGPE~(\ref{dimless_eGPE}) as follows $\psi(x,t)$ = $\sum_{n=1}^{N_0} C_n(t) \varphi_n(x) $.
 Here, $\epsilon_n$, $n=0,1,2,\dots,N_0$ denote the energy eigenvalues illustrated in Fig.~\ref{fig:SP_potential} and $N_0$ is the employed Hilbert space truncation which depends on the quench characteristics and is chosen such that convergence of the used basis is ensured, i.e. $\sum^{N_0}_{n=1} \abs{C_n(t)}^2=1$.
 For instance, a quench to ($V_0=1$, $\sigma=0.05 \ll \xi$) [($V_0=1$, $\sigma=0.5 \sim \xi$)] requires $N_0=2\times 10^3$ [$N_0=2 \times 10^3$], while using a quench to ($V_0=-1$, $\sigma=0.05$) [($V_0=-20$, $\sigma=0.5$)] necessitates $N_0= 10^3$ [$N_0=2 \times 10^3$] to affirm convergence.
 Importantly, $C_n(t)$ represent the expansion coefficients whose projection on the many-body wave function yields the participation probability of each individual eigenstate, namely $\abs{C_n(t)}^2=\abs{\braket{\psi(x,t)|\varphi_n(x)}}^2$.
-Apparently, if a multitude of $\abs{C_n(t)}^2$ are nonzero the resulting superposition state implies deviations from the single-particle dynamics and quantifies the many-body nature of the droplet evolution.
-Also, the identification of the particular nonzero coefficients designates the participating eigenstates\footnote{In all discussed cases the odd eigenstates possess zero occupation due to the even parity of the initial state.} and the eigenstate transitions that are at play.
+Apparently, if a multitude of $\abs{C_n(t)}^2$ are nonzero the resulting superposition state dictates the ensuing single-particle processes in the droplet's evolution.
+As such, the identification of the particular nonzero coefficients designates the participating eigenstates\footnote{In all discussed cases the odd eigenstates possess zero occupation due to the even parity of the initial state.} and the eigenstate transitions that are at play.